BreeeZe/rpos/README.md

 ### STEP 5 - PICK YOUR RTSP SERVER

+Select & setup an RTSP option for your platform.

 RTSP Server options for Pi / Linux:

 1. RPOS comes with a pre-compiled ARM binary for a simple RTSP server.
-The source is in the ‘cpp’ folder.
+The source is in the ‘cpp’ folder. (option 1)
-1. mpromonet RTSP Server (server option 2)
+1. mpromonet RTSP Server (option 2)
-1. GStreamer RTSP Server (server option 3)
+1. GStreamer RTSP Server (option 3)

 RTSP Server options 2 & 3 offer more features, but require additional setup.
 See instructions below.